mattlistor/module-one-final-project-guidelines-nyc-web-071519/README.md

-# The Shoestore Database
+# The Bookstore Database

 ## Introduction

-The Shoestore Database is an application written in Ruby from which users (customers) have the ability to choose among 50 books to order and ship to either their homes or a different location.
+The Bookstore Database is an application written in Ruby from which users (customers) have the ability to choose among 50 books to order and ship to either their homes or a different location.
 These books come from a wide variety of authors, publishers, and genres, and the selection of books, provided by the Ruby gem Faker, is different with every login.

 ## How to Install